bmuscede/bfx64/README.md

 bfx64 is based on the orginal **bfx** extractor created by Jingwei Wu at the University of Waterloo in 2004.
 The link for information about bfx can be found [here](http://www.swag.uwaterloo.ca/qldx/).
 While bfx64 was created with a similar data schema to bfx, bfx64 adds support for 64 and 32 bit object files as well as object files that have little or big endianess.
 In addition, bfx64 generates a complete linked model from the getgo whereas bfx requires additional model querying to generate the final linked model.

-While ClangEx is developed to extract facts to a program model, users must download additional tools from the [Sofware Architecture Group (SWAG)](http://www.swag.uwaterloo.ca) at the Univesity of Waterloo to visualize or query their programs.
+While bfx64 is developed to extract facts to a program model, users must download additional tools from the [Sofware Architecture Group (SWAG)](http://www.swag.uwaterloo.ca) at the Univesity of Waterloo to visualize or query their programs.
 This guide wil cover how these tools are configured in the "setup" section.

 ### Features of bfx64
 Currently, bfx64 supports the following features: